-The pelvic, hypogastric, and pudendal nerves also contain afferent axons that transmit information from the LUT to the spinal cord (Figure 2).
-1, 2, 17, 18 The pelvic afferent nerves, which monitor the volume of the bladder and intravesical pressure, consist of small myelinated A2 and unmyelinated C fibers.
-Normal micturition reflex is mediated by myelinated A2 fibers, which respond to bladder distention and active contraction (Figure 3).
-The activation threshold for A2 fibers is 5-15 cmH2O.
-C-fiber afferents have a high mechanical threshold and are usually unresponsive to mechanical stimuli such as bladder distention and therefore have been termed as "silent C fibers".
+Somatic efferent motoneurons which activate the external striated urethral sphincter muscle and the pelvic floor muscle are located along the lateral border of the ventral horn in the sacral spinal cord (S2-S4), commonly referred to as the Onuf's nucleus 16 (Figure 2).
+The somatic motoneurons send axons into the pudendal nerves.
+Combined activation of sympathetic and somatic pathways increases bladder outlet resistance and realises urinary continence.
+The pelvic, hypogastric, and pudendal nerves also contain afferent axons that transmit information from the LUT to the spinal cord (Figure 2). ^{1, 2, 17, 18} The pelvic afferent nerves, which monitor the volume of the bladder and intravesical pressure, consist of small myelinated A[®] and unmyelinated C fibers.
+Normal micturition reflex is mediated by myelinated A[®] fibers, which respond to bladder distention and active contraction^{3, 18, 19} (Figure 3).
+The activation threshold for A[®] fibers is 5-15 cmH2O1.
+C-fiber afferents have a high mechanical threshold and are usually unresponsive to mechanical stimuli such as bladder distention19 and therefore have been termed as "silent C fibers".
 However, these fibers respond primarily to chemical, noxious, or cold stimuli.
-During inflammation or neuropathic conditions, there is recruitment of C-fiber bladder afferents, which form a new afferent pathway that can cause detrusor overactivity and bladder pain (Figure 3).
+During inflammation or neuropathic conditions, there is recruitment of C-fiber bladder afferents, which form a new afferent pathway that can cause detrusor overactivity and bladder pain20 (Figure 3).